How to get more fiber

 Ballpark figures

-Each and everyone of us should go through the little discipline of estimating just how much fiber we are getting.
-It will probably take about half an hour; it could literally be a life changer for you.
+Each and everyone of us should go through the little discipline of estimating just how much fiber we are consuming.
+It will probably take about half an hour; it could literally be a life-changer for you.

 There is no need whatsoever to know if you are getting 18.2 grams or 20.3.
 But it is extremely important to ascertain whether it is more or less than 30g.
 So let's make some rough estimates.